What is cerebral palsy?

 What are the symptoms of cerebral palsy?

-The following are the most common symptoms of cerebral palsy.
-However, each child may experience symptoms differently.
-The child may have muscle weakness, poor motor control, or have shaking, also called spasticity, of the arms or legs.
+Each child with cerebral palsy experiences symptoms differently.
+The child may have muscle weakness, poor motor control, or have shaking (spasticity) of the arms or legs.
 Muscle stiffness in the form of stiff legs or clenched fists may also be seen.
 Cerebral palsy is classified according to the kind of motor function the child may have, including the following:

 - Spastic diplegia ("di" - means two).
 Spastic movements of the arms or legs; Diplegia is also called paraplegia.